MichaelZhouwang/MichaelZhouwang.github.io/_pages/about.md

 ======
 My research interest lies in AGI.
 My current research goal is to bridge the gap between powerful pre-trained large language models and their impact on the lives of humankind, and develop **Language Technology for All**.

-To achieve this goal, I identify two major research topics that I’m currently interested in: **content generation** with LLMs and building LLMs that possess **superintelligence**.
+To achieve this goal, I identify two major research topics that I’m currently interested in: **content generation** with LLMs and building LLMs and **LLM systems (agents)** to achieve AGI.

 Content generation with LLMs involves methods to better **control** and **customize** LLMs to generate desirable texts of **arbitrary length** that are **personalized**, **creative**, and **useful**.
+I am also interested in improving human-AI interaction in AI-assisted writing and building a next-generation human-AI **collaborative** writing platform.

+Content generation with LLMs involves methods to better **control** and **customize** LLMs to generate desirable texts of **arbitrary length** that are **personalized**, **creative**, and **useful**.
 I am also interested in improving human-AI interaction in smart writing and build next-generation human-AI **collaborative** writing platform, which is more efficient and deliver smoother experience compared to previous AI-assisted writing systems.

-As for superintelligence research, I am passionate about building algorithms that enable AI Agents or LLMs to **self-evolve** either by exploring situated environments or using large scale web corpus.
-Meanwhile, I also care about the superalignment problem which aim to align superhuman LLMs with human values.
+As for AGI research, I am passionate about building algorithms that enable:

+- Data-centric AI Agents that can learn from experience and self-evolve after being created and deployed in the wild.
+- LLMs that can self-evolve using large-scale web corpus by iterative data synthesis.

 I am also interested in or working in the following subjects: